utilitywarehouse/system-manifests/arc/README.md

 # Github's ARC
 https://github.com/actions/actions-runner-controller

-Currently we have a single controller per cluster, with one or several RunnerSets living on the same namespace along the controller.
+We chose to run it with a single controller per cluster, with one or several RunnerSets living on the same namespace, all managed by @system.

 ## Instructions
 * To update the manifests, update the VERSION variable in the Makefile and run `make`.